Analytic, Reidemeister and homological torsion for congruence three--manifolds: Torsion in (co)homology

-The main goal of this paper is to give positive answers to Question \ref{conj} for the same local systems of coefficients as in \cite{BV} but for a non-cocompact $\Gamma$.
-More precisely we will consider the case where $\Gamma$ is a Bianchi group, i.e. there is an imaginary quadratic field $F$ such that $\Gamma=\SL_2(\so_F)$; it is well-known that these groups represent all commensurability classes of arithmetic nonuniform lattices in $\SL_2(\CC)$.
-However we do not manage to deal with all sequences of congruence subgroups of such a $\Gamma$ (see \ref{fail!} below) and we do not adress here the question of dealing with more general sequences of commensurable congruence groups.
-Note that the mere exponential growth of torsion--that is, the fact that the limit inferior of the sequence $\log|H_1|/\vol$ be positive--is already known for certain sequences by work of the author \cite[Section 6.5]{thesis} and independent work of J. Pfaff \cite{Pfafftors}; the method used in the present paper is different from those in these two references, which in fact cannot yield such a precise result as the one we obtain:
+In this paper we will consider the case where $\Gamma$ is a Bianchi group, i.e. there is an imaginary quadratic field $F$ such that $\Gamma=\SL_2(\so_F)$, and deal only with nontrivial coefficients as in \cite{BV}.
+It is well-known that these groups represent all commensurability classes of arithmetic nonuniform lattices in $\SL_2(\CC)$.
+We will be concerned in the upper limit in \ref{exp_growth}.
+We do not manage to deal with all sequences of congruence subgroups of such a $\Gamma$ (see \ref{fail!} below) and we do not adress here the question of dealing with more general sequences of commensurable congruence groups.
+Also we do not prove that the torsion actually has an exponential growth, which is the most interesting part of the conjecture.
+This exponential growth---the fact that the limit inferior of the sequence $\log|H_1|/\vol$ is positive---is established for certain sequences by work of the author \cite[Section 6.5]{thesis} and independent work of J. Pfaff \cite{Pfafftors}.
+However, the method used in the present paper, which is different from those in these two references, gives a clear way to establishing the correct exponential growth rate---it is only because of certain number-theoretical complications that we were not able to get a complet proof.
+We will explain this in more detail later, for the moment let us state our main theorem.

 \begin{theostar} Let $\Gamma$ be a Bianchi group, $\Gamma_n$ a cusp-uniform sequence of torsion-free congruence subgroups and $M_n=\Gamma_n\bs\HH^3$.
 Let $\rho,V$ be a real representation of $\SL_2(\CC)$ which is strongly acyclic and $V_\ZZ$ a lattice in $V$ preserved by $\Gamma$.
 If $V$ is strongly acyclic then we have